jcarrizalez/test_ar_laravel/README.md

     - The solution has to be presented online, and should be kept there and working for up to 15 days after the presentation.

 2. **Think big**:
-Imagine you have one entire month to develop the solution, would you take a different approach?
+Imagine you have 2 to 3 entire months to develop the solution, would you take a different approach?
 Think about how to increase the relevance of the results, scalability, performance and content security.
 Describe it in as many details as you see fit.
     - The solution has to be presented in written form, a markdown file in the repo is more than enough.
 You may include a diagram or anything you see useful.

 3. **Presentation**: